Posted by OfficeTeam on Friday, June 30, 2017 - 08:00 | Follow me

 - What was the best part of your job here?
 Over time, you’re likely to hear some common answers emerging, the more exit interviews you conduct.
 Identify areas where you can encourage more of the positive aspects named by outgoing administrative staff.

 - What can the organization improve on?
 This general question may prompt someone to share something they just hadn’t bothered to suggest while working there.

 - Do you have any suggestions for improving employee morale?
 Asking about this during an exit interview provides an opening for someone to share what could prove to be a winning idea.

 - Do you have any concerns about the company you’d like to share?
 With more than one in five HR managers saying information gleaned in exit interviews led to changes in corporate culture, responses to this question may lead to department- or companywide improvements you can make.

 - Is there anything else you’d like to add?
 Invite the outgoing employee to share anything that wasn’t covered in the exit interview.
 By asking directly, you may receive potentially useful feedback that would have otherwise gone unspoken.

 Concluding the exit interview

 At the conclusion of the exit interview, briefly review the key points you learned and ask for any clarifications you may need.
-Thank the outgoing employee for his or her service and wish the person the best in future endeavors.
+Thank the exiting employee for his or her service and wish the person the best in future endeavors.
 At that point, you’ll be well-positioned to move forward with hiring a replacement while taking any necessary steps to ensure your other administrative employees have everything they need to excel.